martinthomson/http2-client-certs/draft-bishop-httpbis-http2-additional-certs.md

 authentication, but have different requirements based on the content the client is attempting to access.

-This document describes a how TLS exported authenticators [I-D.ietf-tls-exported-authenticator] can be used to provide proof of ownership of additional certificates to the HTTP layer to support both scenarios.
+This document describes how TLS exported authenticators [I-D.ietf-tls-exported-authenticator] can be used to provide proof of ownership of additional certificates to the HTTP layer to support both scenarios.